dk1028/medmnist-ssl/results/week5/pneumoniamnist/Nael_Merzouki/README_week5.md

 - **Domain Shift Sensitivity:** Gaussian noise (σ=0.15) caused largest AUROC drop (−8.7%), while brightness/contrast perturbations minimally affected AUROC (−0.4% to +0.1%).
 Hypothesis: ResNet features are robust to photometric variation but sensitive to pixel-level noise introduced by incorrect augmentation assumptions (medical images != natural photos).

-- **Model Behavior at High Sensitivity:** 98.46% sensitivity @ threshold 0.5 indicates the model is conservative, i.e. it predicts pneumonia for most borderline cases.
-This bias toward the majority class aligns with training on limited labels; the model defaults to positive class when uncertain.
+- **Model Behavior at High Sensitivity:** 98.46% sensitivity at threshold 0.5 indicates the model is conservative, i.e. it predicts pneumonia for most borderline cases.
+This bias toward the majority class aligns with training on limited labels.
+The model defaults to positive class when uncertain.

 - **Specificity Trade-off:** Low specificity (47.44%) reflects precision-recall trade-off under imbalance.
 Raising decision threshold would improve specificity but reduce recall and increase missed diagnoses.
 Clinical protocol would determine appropriate threshold.

 - **Metric Instability:** The 2.3 p.p. gap between PR and ROC (already noted) implies that reported "AUROC" values may be misleading for this imbalanced dataset.
 PR-AUC is the honest metric; ROC-AUC inflates apparent performance.

 - **Hypothesis: Limited Probe Capacity:** A single linear layer on frozen features may saturate at ~93% AUROC.
 Fine-tuning the encoder backbone could close the remaining 2-point supervised gap, but would require substantially more labeled data and longer training.

-- **Limitation — No Validation Curves:** Test accuracy and AUROC are reported, but validation loss trajectories are not archived.
-Training instability or early overfitting cannot be ruled out without loss curves.

-- **Suggestion for Week 6:** Attempt fine-tuning the encoder on the 10% labeled subset (while keeping majority of features frozen) to test whether the 2% AUROC gap is due to probe capacity or encoder expressivity.
-Track validation loss to diagnose overfitting mechanisms.

 ---